Ever noticed that the hardest leadership challenges are not the ones that are easy to explain?

 It unveils what’s already there but unspoken, creating space for reflection to become visible and insight to translate into action.

-It’s not about painting or being artistic.
+It’s not about painting or being creative.

 It’s about realising how you respond when there’s no script while unlocking hidden potentials.